darksoulq/wit-docs/Writerside/topics/Block-Handlers.md

     if (/* your condition */) {
         // Add your logic
         WITAPI.updateBar(yourInfo, player);
-        // `yourInfo` is the string shown on the boss bar.
+        // `yourInfo` is the Info shown on the boss bar.
         // `player` is the one received by the handler from the plugin.

         return true; // Block successfully handled